artanzand/artanzand.github.io/_posts/2021-12-11-activation-functions.md

 ### Tanh
-The Hyperbolic Tangent function or in short `Tanh` (read "Tan + H") looks like a stretched version of Sigmoid in a sense that it maps the input to a range between -1 and 1.
+The Hyperbolic Tangent function or in short `Tanh` (read "Tan + H") resembles a stretched version of Sigmoid in a sense that it maps the input to a range between -1 and 1.
 The biggest advantage of tanh over sigmoid is that it is centered around 0 (maps zero to zero), and because of that it typically performs better than sigmoid ([Deep Learning, 2016](https://www.deeplearningbook.org/)).

 $$tanh(z) = \frac{e^{z} - e^{-z}}{e^{z} + e^{-z}}$$